Visiok09/LayerZero-ONFT-Marketplace/Contract/README.md

 This repository provides example of deploying a contract using Hardhat.
-Please note that this is for educational purposes only, and it's not recommended to use real funds with the provided private key.

 ### Prerequisites

 Node.js installed on your machine